wso2-attic/asgardeo-auth-angular-sdk/samples/basic-usage/README.md

 # [WIP] Sample Angular Application for Basic Usage
-This sample application is developed to demonstrate basic usage of Asgardio Angular OIDC SDK.
+This sample application is developed to demonstrate basic usage of Asgardeo Angular OIDC SDK.

 :construction:&ensp;&ensp;This sample application is a work in progress.
 Please do not use this yet!